 Early, accurate diagnosis is beneficial for several reasons.
 While there is no cure, there are several medicines available to treat Alzheimer’s, along with coping strategies to manage behavioral symptoms.
 Beginning treatment early in the disease process may help preserve daily functioning for some time.
 Most medicines work best for people in the early or middle stages of the disease.
 Learn more about Alzheimer’s medications.

 In addition, having an early diagnosis helps people with Alzheimer’s and their families:

 - Take care of financial and legal matters

 - Address potential safety issues

 - Develop support networks

-In addition, an early diagnosis gives people greater opportunities to participate in clinical trials that are testing possible new treatments for Alzheimer’s disease or in other research studies.
+An early diagnosis also provides people with more opportunities to participate in clinical trials or other research studies testing possible new treatments for Alzheimer’s.